 - Up to 6 months in jail and/or

-Depending on the case, the prosecutors can also charge you with child endangerment, which is a more serious offense:3
+Depending on the case, prosecutors can also charge you with the more serious offense of child endangerment.
+The following chart outlines the punishments:3

 When it comes to gun storage, I advise people to take every reasonable step to keep firearms out of the reach of children.
 The best way to achieve this is to store them in a safe that the children cannot access.